-These Application Notes describe the procedures for configuring NACR CallNACK (an Avaya Agile Communication EnvironmentTM Foundation Toolkit client application) with Avaya Aura® Session Manager and Avaya Aura® Communication Manager for Implicit Users (i.e. users that do not register with Session Manager).
+These Application Notes describe the procedures for configuring NACR CallNACK (an Avaya Agile Communication EnvironmentTM Foundation Toolkit client application) with Avaya Aura® Session Manager and Avaya Aura® Communication Manager for SIP Users.

-NACR CallNACK is configured as a Sequenced Application to be invoked during the originating sequence of an Implicit User.
+NACR CallNACK is configured as a Sequenced Application to be invoked during the originating sequence of a SIP User call.
 Sequenced Applications are invoked in a defined sequence by Session Manager during call setup (that is, during the processing of a SIP INVITE request).